pstfni/chopin/docs/guide/sources.md

 ```

 ### Uris

-!!! warning "Spotify removed access to custom playlists.
-Any Spotify playlist with the mention _made for you_ is unavailable"

 With uris, you can use any kind of playlist in your composition.
 Simply add the Spotify playlist uri or url
 in your YAML.